genropy/smartswitch/README.md

 pip install smartswitch
 ```

+SmartSwitch is part of the [smart* ecosystem](https://github.com/genropy) and uses [smartseeds](https://github.com/genropy/smartseeds) for shared utilities.

 ## The Problem-Solution Approach

 SmartSwitch helps you organize code that needs to handle different cases.
 Let's see how, step by step.